Vecna001-maker/ChatApp/README.md

 # React + Vite
+Project settings
+- use npm run start to start the server
+- use npm run dev to run vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.